brob/bryanlrobinson.com/src/blog/2018-06-13-how-to-use-css-grid-to-mix-and-match-design-patterns.md

 ---
 layout: layouts/post.njk
-title: How To&#58; Use CSS Grid to Mix and Match Design Patterns
+title: How To: Use CSS Grid to Mix and Match Design Patterns
 categories:
   - design
   - CSS